protonproject/proton-player/THIRDPARY_LICENSES.md

 The following software may be included in this product: rx.
 A copy of the source code may be downloaded from https://github.com/Reactive-Extensions/RxJS.git.
 This software contains the following license and notice below:

-Copyright (c) Microsoft.
-All rights reserved.
+Copyright (c) Microsoft Open Technologies, Inc.  All rights reserved.
 Microsoft Open Technologies would like to thank its contributors, a list of whom are at http://rx.codeplex.com/wikipage?title=Contributors.